mzohaibnasir/cloud-GenAI/03_AWS/1_AWS Cloud Technical Essentials/README.md

 ## AWS serverless

+Every definition of serverless mentions four aspects.

+1. No servers to provision or manage.

+2. Scales with usage.

+3. You never pay for idle resources.

+4. Availability and fault tolerance are built-in.

 ### Serverless Computing on AWS: Unleash Your Code, Ditch the Servers

 ### Serverless computing on AWS is a development approach where you focus on writing and deploying code, and AWS takes care of the servers behind the scenes.
 Here's the gist: